Tristan Geiller, Ph.D.

 Assistant Professor of Neuroscience; Wu Tsai Investigator

 Tristan obtained a Master's of Science and Engineering in Materials from France before moving to Seoul, South Korea to complete a graduate degree in Neuroscience / Psychology at Korea University.
 During his PhD, Tristan learned extracellular electrophysiology and optogenetic techniques as well as animal behavior.
-He then moved to Columbia University as a postdoctoral researcher in 2017.
-During his postdoc, Tristan used multiphoton imaging to uncover the organization and function of hippocampal microcircuits responsible for our ability to learn and remember.
-A large portion of his research was also devoted to developing experimental methods that offered new vistas into the anatomical and physiological integration of individual neurons into large networks.
-Tristan joined the faculty of the Department of Neuroscience at Yale School of Medicine in 2024, and is a Wu Tsai Institute Investigator.
+He then moved to Columbia University as a postdoctoral researcher in 2017 where he developed and used new multiphoton imaging approaches to uncover the organization and function of hippocampal circuits.
+Tristan is a faculty in the Department of Neuroscience at Yale School of Medicine, a Wu Tsai Institute Investigator, and is affiliated with the Kavli Neuroscience Institute at Yale.
+Since moving to Yale, Tristan has been awarded the Peter and Patricia Gruber International Research Award in Neuroscience, the Alfred P. Sloan Fellowship in Neuroscience, the Whitehall Foundation Research Award, and the Klingenstein Fellowship Award in Neuroscience.

 Faculty Profile | CV